NAHS SUMMER TRIP

 Organisers: Hugh Dixon and Ian Wells

-This year's visit is to coastal County Down, an area not reached in the Society's previous epic Ulster tour.
+This year's visit was to coastal County Down, an area not reached in the Society's previous epic Ulster tour.

 Buildings of the area reflect a history of Irish tradition resilient to centuries of settlement and fashion change.
-The tour will be guided by our own Hugh Dixon (who spent many years in Northern Ireland as an Architectural Historian, is author of An Introduction to Ulster Architecture and is a member of the Ulster Architectural Heritage Society) and other Ulster Architectural Historians.
-We will sample the great variety of churches, castles, defensive ports of the Lecale and the Ards, and 'great houses' - the enigmatic Castle Ward, neo-classical Mount Stewart (the other Londonderry house) and a linen Baron's Italianate at Ballywalter.
+The tour was guided by our own Hugh Dixon (who spent many years in Northern Ireland as an Architectural Historian, is author of An Introduction to Ulster Architecture and is a member of the Ulster Architectural Heritage Society) and other Ulster Architectural Historians.
+We sampled the great variety of churches, castles, defensive ports of the Lecale and the Ards, and 'great houses' - the enigmatic Castle Ward, neo-classical Mount Stewart (the other Londonderry house) and a linen Baron's Italianate at Ballywalter.

-Our hotel will be Ballydugan Mill (1792), an award-winning conversion.
+Our hotel was Ballydugan Mill (1792), an award-winning conversion.
 This is near Downpatrick, the county town with an ancient cathedral (gothic and gothick), fine public and commercial buildings.
-The visit will conclude with a tale of two libraries, and much more, in the 'academic borghetto' which developed around the new Queen's University College on the south side of Belfast from the 1840s.
+The visit concluded with a tale of two libraries, and much more, in the 'academic borghetto' which developed around the new Queen's University College on the south side of Belfast from the 1840s.
 These pictures give only a small idea of the wide range and quality of buildings in the area.